-- 1. Factor expressions and use factoring to simplify rational expressions and solve quadratic equations. - Create quadratic models, make predictions, and interpret the meaning of intercepts, vertices, and maximum or minimum values - 3.
-Solve absolute value, quadratic, rational, radical equations, and compound inequalities both symbolically and graphically. - 4.
-Interpret information provided in function notation given a function expressed in graphical, symbolic, numeric, or verbal form. - Use variables to represent unknown quantities, create a function to model a situation, and use algebra and/or technology to find and interpret a result. - Interpret properties of functions and relations, such as the meaning of a function, ordered pairs, domain and range, maximum and minimum values, and intercepts.
+- 1. Factor expressions and use factoring to simplify rational expressions and solve quadratic equations. - 2.
+Create quadratic models, make predictions, and interpret the meaning of intercepts, vertices, and maximum or minimum values - Solve absolute value, quadratic, rational, radical equations, and compound inequalities both symbolically and graphically. - 4.
+Interpret information provided in function notation given a function expressed in graphical, symbolic, numeric, or verbal form. - 5.
+Use variables to represent unknown quantities, create a function to model a situation, and use algebra and/or technology to find and interpret a result. - 6.
+Interpret properties of functions and relations, such as the meaning of a function, ordered pairs, domain and range, maximum and minimum values, and intercepts.

-WR 115 MTH 65

-Or placement into WR 115 also accepted.
+Credits: 4 Prerequisites: WR 115 MTH 65 Or placement into WR 115 also accepted.
 Equivalent placement test scores also accepted.

-MTH 98: Math Literacy
+MTH 98: Math Literacy II

-This is a survey course in mathematics for students in the liberal arts and other non-science majors.
-Introduces concepts from arithmetic, algebra, and introductory statistics.
+Introduces normal distribution and regression/curve fitting.
+Covers modeling, graphing and solving of linear and quadratic equations.
+Introduces problem solving with linear systems of equations.
 Explores how to clearly communicate sophisticated arguments supported by quantitative evidence using spreadsheets, words, tables, graphs, and mathematical equations, as appropriate.
 Supports collaborative learning through class group interaction.
+TI-83 or TI-84 calculator required.